IntelliSenseIoT/XserverIoTOnboardTask.NET/Docker/WSL2_Port_Forwarding_Configuration.md

 ---

-# Important Note About WSL2
+# Important Note About WSL

-The WSL2 IP address may change after reboot.
+The WSL IP address may change after reboot.

 Because of this:
 - the `portproxy` rules remain,